JohnsonL111/quartz/content/posts/cjs_and_esm.md

 That's where the confusion happens.

-React, for example, was written in CJS but the browser with the latest ECMAscript6 update only supported ESM.
+Original React, for example, was written in CJS but the browser with the latest ECMAscript6 update only supported ESM.
 So now you need a translation layer that converts cjs into something the browser could understand.
+Thankfully, modern React ships with ESM support.

 ## The Result

 Although if you use Vite it abstracts all the translation away from you it's still kind of insightful to learn about the behind the scenes.
 It also explains a lot of the reason why some people detest working on JS projects sometimes (besides the fact its not typed - just use typescript folks).

-Nowadays, most modern node packages ship as ESM and there's a continuous effort to provide ESM variants of legacy packages but its still an ongoing effort to interop the two.
+Nowadays, most modern net new node packages ship as ESM and there's a continuous effort to provide ESM variants of legacy packages but its still an ongoing effort to interop the two.

 ## Deno